Ungulate: Teeth

 Most ungulates have developed reduced canine teeth and specialized molars, including bunodont (low, rounded cusps) and hypsodont (high crowned) teeth.
-The development of hypsodonty has been of particular interest as this adaptation was strongly associated with the spread of grasslands during the Miocene about 25 million years.
+The development of hypsodonty has been of particular interest as this adaptation was strongly associated with the spread of grasslands during the Miocene about 25 million years ago.
 As forest biomes declined, grasslands spread, opening new niches for mammals.
 Many ungulates switched from browsing diets to grazing diets, and possibly driven by abrasive silica in grass, hypsodonty became common.
 However, recent evidence ties the evolution of hypsodonty to open, gritty habitats and not the grass itself.
 This is termed the Grit, not grass hypothesis.

 Some ungulates completely lack upper incisors and instead have a dental pad to assist in browsing.
 It can be found in camels, ruminants, and some toothed whales; modern baleen whales were remarkable in that they have baleen instead to filter out the krill from the water.
 On the other spectrum teeth have been evolved as weapons or sexual display seen in pigs and peccaries, some species of deer, musk deer, hippopotamuses, beaked whales and the Narwhal, with its long canine tooth.

 Cranial appendages

-Ungulates have evolved a variety of cranial appendages that today can be found in cervoids (with the exception of musk deer).
+Ungulates have evolved a variety of cranial appendages that can be found in cervoids (with the exception of musk deer).
 In oxen and antelope, the size and shape of the horns varies greatly but the basic structure is always a pair of simple bony protrusions without branches, often having a spiral, twisted, or fluted form, each covered in a permanent sheath of keratin.
 The unique horn structure is the only unambiguous morphological feature of bovids that distinguishes them from other pecorans.
 Male horn development has been linked to sexual selection, while the presence of horns in females is likely due to natural selection.
 The horns of females are usually smaller than those of males and are sometimes of a different shape.
 The horns of female bovids are thought to have evolved for defense against predators or to express territoriality, as nonterritorial females, which are able to use crypsis for predator defense, often lack horns.

 Rhinoceros horns, unlike those of other horned mammals, consist only of keratin.
 These horns rest on the nasal ridge of the animal's skull.